nsklaus/amiwb/README.md

 - it handles: fullscreen for apps, and X resolutions changes and resizes accordingly

 - file operations:
-    copy, move, drag and drop (with progress dialog) delete (with warning dialog)
+    copy, move, dnd (with progress dialog and preserve extended attributes for comments)
+    delete (with warning dialog)
     rename (rename dialog)
     execute (execute dialog, with file completion)